 This major enables you to gain a sound understanding of issues that affect Australia and the world today.
 You will explore Australia's global position and role, economic and social policies, traditional and non-traditional threats to security, poverty, and other topics relevant to our modern society.

 Combine this major with another major such as History, Multimedia Journalism and Writing, or choose two minors to enhance your studies.
+Not all subjects are available at all campuses.

 Gain a deeper understanding of the biological, social and cultural factors that influence how humans think, feel and behave.
 This major will complement your studies in other areas of the arts, humanities and social sciences.